andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

     :code:`python3 -m salted.get_basis_info`

-5. Run the CP2K calculations and print out the training data made of reference RI coefficients and 2-center auxialiary integrals.
+5. Run the CP2K calculations using the selected auxiliary basis and print out the training data made of reference RI coefficients and 2-center auxialiary integrals.
 An example of a CP2K input file can be found in :code:`cp2k-inputs/qmmm_RI-print.inp`.

+6. Convert the training data previously generated to SALTED format by running:

+   :code:`python3 -m salted.cp2k.cp2k2salted`